Introduction

 Dangers of Lithium Batteries

-Even when a lithium battery appears to be ‘dead’ they still maintain around 80% of their thermal capacity.
+Even when a lithium battery appears to be ‘dead’, it still maintains around 80% of its thermal capacity.
 This means that they are still highly combustible, no matter how small the battery may be.
-If a battery is damaged or smashed, it may start to leak some of its fluid.
-On top of this, a damaged battery insulation cover could mean that the temperature dramatically increases – sometimes as high as 500℃.
-The combination of this heat and the battery acid can cause fires or explosions.
+If a battery is damaged or smashed, it may leak some of its fluid.
+On top of this, a damaged battery insulation cover could trigger a dramatic increase in temperature which may end up causing fires and explosions.

-Combustion isn’t the only potential danger that lithium batteries pose.
-The fluids within the batteries are incredibly toxic, which can cause major health problems to people.
-If ingested directly, which is quite common among small children, the resulting damage could result in vocal cord paralysis or even, in severe cases, death.
-Similar issues can occur if these batteries end up getting into the water supply, which can happen if people aren’t careful when disposing of lithium batteries.
+Lithium batteries pose more than just a combustion risk.
+The fluids within the batteries are highly toxic, which can cause major health problems for people.
+If ingested directly, which is quite common among small children, it could result in vocal cord paralysis or even, in severe cases, death.
+If people aren’t careful while disposing of lithium batteries, they may pollute water resources, especially potable water.

 Ideal Response logo

-We offer several different services which may help you if you deal with lithium batteries.
-As well as offering hazardous disposal, we can be onsite within 24 hours if you discover a battery leak for a full hazardous chemical clean-up.
+We offer services that may help you if you use or deal with lithium batteries.
+In addition to lithium battery disposal, we can be on-site within 24 hours for hazardous chemical cleaning if you discover a battery leak.

 FREE Estimate